 - 1) A list of all faculty providing program instruction or educational supervision for the last two years in the format of Template D2-1.
-Template D2-1 requires each faculty member's name; status (full-time or part-time); and FTE allocation to the program.
+Template D2-1 requires each faculty member's name; status (full-time or part-time); and FTE allocation to the program; graduate degrees earned; institution(s) where graduate degrees were earned; disciplines in which degrees were earned; relevant professional experience outside of academia; credentials from certification, registration, and/or licensure, if applicable; and course(s) taught.
 For the purpose of defining the semesters of required reporting, the program should consider the semester during which the final self-study is due, or the most recent semester for which full information is available, to be semester four and should include information on the three preceding semesters. (self-study document) - 2) CVs for all individuals listed in Template D2-1. (electronic resource file) - 3) A description of the administrative unit's workload policy and expected workload for program faculty.
 If multiple categories of faculty support the program, address each category.
 Following the description, cite the relevant supporting document(s) and page(s) (e.g., Faculty Handbook, pp. 12-25; College Bylaws, p.
 5).
 Provide hyperlinks to documents if they are available online, or include in the resource file electronic copies of any documents that are not available online. (self-study document) - 4) A table showing the SFR and average class size for program-specific classes for the last two years in the format of Template D2-2.
 For the purpose of defining the semesters of required reporting, the program should consider the semester during which the final self-study is due, or the most recent semester for which full information is available, to be semester four and should include information on the three preceding semesters.
 Note that Template D2-2 requires a narrative explanation of the data and method used for calculating SFR and average class size.
 Template D2-2 also requires information on the SFR and average class size of a comparable baccalaureate program in the institution, along with a narrative explanation of the choice of the comparable program.
 Identification of at least one other degree program within the institution with similar degree objectives and methods of instruction is required as well as a rationale for the choice. (self-study document) - 5) A table showing the average advising load for the last two years in the format of Template D2-3.
 For the purpose of defining the semesters of required reporting, the program should consider the semester during which the final self-study is due, or the most recent semester for which full information is available, to be semester four and should include information on the three preceding semesters.
 Note that Template D2-3 requires a narrative explanation of the data and method used for calculating the average advising load.
-Template D2-3 also requires information on the average
+Template D2-3 also requires information on the average advising load in a comparable baccalaureate program in the institution, along with a narrative explanation of the choice of the comparable program. (self-study document)

-- advising load in a comparable baccalaureate program in the institution, along with a narrative explanation of the choice of the comparable program. (self-study document) - 6) Three examples of how the program has used enrollment data to gauge resource adequacy (e.g., course sequencing, teaching assistants, advising loads, etc.). (self-study document)
+6) Three examples of how the program has used enrollment data to gauge resource adequacy (e.g., course sequencing, teaching assistants, advising loads, etc.). (self-study document)